corda/corda/docs/source/api-transactions.rst

 Verifying the signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^
-We may also want to verify the signatures over the transaction.
+We also need to verify the signatures over the transaction to prevent tampering.
 We do this using ``SignedTransaction.verifySignatures``:

 .. container:: codeset